fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 npm create vite@latest my-app-name -- --template react-ts
 ```

 After running the command, you should have a complete basic React app that uses TypeScript.
-You can start the app by running *npm start* in the application's root.
+You can start the app by running *npm run dev* in the application's root.

 If you take a look at the files and folders, you'll notice that the app is not that different from one using pure JavaScript.
 The only differences are that the *.jsx* files are now *.tsx* files, they contain some type annotations, and the root directory contains a *tsconfig.json* file.